jwsl85/Working-with-Wikidata/CONTRIBUTING.md

 One of the best ways you can contribute at the moment is to suggest people who we should work with or approach as groups who might want to use Wikidata as part of their workflow.

+- Resources: what kind of resources exist currently?
+We need to make it easier for people to use Wikidata, so resources for learning and a set path for onboarding people is really necessary.